lxgrf/omnitab/README.md

 ## Usage

-- Opening a new tab in any window will open the same tab in all other windows.
+- Opening a new tab (after first navigating to a site) mirrors to other windows.
-- Closing a tab will close its mirrors in other windows.
+- Closing a tab closes its mirrors in other windows.
-- Navigating a tab (URL change) will update its mirrors.
+- Navigating a tab (URL change) updates its mirrors.
 - Switching the active tab attempts to focus mirrors in their windows.
+- Pinned tabs are ignored and not mirrored.
+- Container tabs are treated as Spaces: mirrors are created in the same container (space) across windows.

 Notes:
 - Firefox API limits may prevent perfect focus behaviour in all cases.